yogabbagabb/pbu-imperial.github.io/faqs.md

 By only serving plant-based foods in Imperial-owned and -managed eateries, the College can once more prove itself the pioneering institution it aims to be.
 A fully plant-based menu would align with the University’s existing sustainability ambitions and showcase its environmental and social credentials to the world.
 {: .wide-block .left .small }

-[^25]: Chloé Lewis.
-(2021).
-“Catering Carbon Footprint 2019”.
-Sustainable Imperial, UROP.

 ## What about locally sourced food?
 {: .fill-yellow .wide-block .right }

-At Imperial, the UROP mentioned above found that sourcing food locally would increase catering’s emissions by 4% rather than decrease them, so this should not be a priority.[^25]
+At Imperial, the UROP mentioned above found that sourcing food locally would increase catering’s emissions by 4% rather than decrease them, so this should not be a priority.[^6]
 {: .wide-block .left .small }

 In general, GHG emissions from transportation make up a very small amount of the emissions from food.
 The type of food is far more important than where the food comes from.[^26] The first figure (above) shows, in red, the emissions from transport compared to total emissions for several products and illustrates this point very clearly.
 We can see that the portion is generally very small, but since this portion of the supply chain is quite visible, consumers tend to overestimate its significance.